shellychen1221/Java-Accounting-program/README.md

 # Java-Accounting-program
-Group Members: Hsin Yu Chen, Chih Lin Chien
+Group Members: Hsin Yu Chen, Chih Lin Chien<br>
-This accounting program is divided into three parts, list, reminder, and graph analysis.
+This accounting program is divided into three parts, list, reminder, and graph analysis.<br>
-The first part:
+The first part is List:<br>
-List
 This is used to store data.
 Users can add the details about items they expend and choose the classification.
 All will be present in the detailed list. <br>
 ![bandicam 2021-06-06 15-08-20-631](https://github.com/shellychen1221/Java-Accounting-program/assets/80396999/67310254-ebb5-4e3c-ae2c-2390cdcdeb64)

-The second part is Reminder:
+The second part is Reminder:<br>
 Users can set the reminder.
 If the settlement exceeds the budget, remind the user that spending too much. <br>
 ![1](https://github.com/shellychen1221/Java-Accounting-program/assets/80396999/81103cb3-1697-49c4-944a-1fd883be2af8)

-Graph analysis
+Graph analysis<br>
 We use the data to perform graph analysis by JFreeChart.
 This will make the overall cost look more visual. <br>
 <img width="363" alt="image" src="https://github.com/shellychen1221/Java-Accounting-program/assets/80396999/3c574e17-3ab3-4aeb-b191-69bfaaa5d03b">